ivanderk/gtkrs-tutorials/src/chapter_02.md

 # Boxes, Buttons, & Labels

-This section will give look into how to structure your UI with boxes, manipulate labels, and programming clicked buttons with closures.
+This section will give a look into how to structure your UI with boxes, manipulate labels, and programming clicked buttons with closures.
 By the end, you will also have an understanding of how to add children to a header bar, add style classes to buttons, manage application state via **Arc**'d atomic components, and align widgets within a container.